Can anyone with a great business idea become a successful entrepreneur? Is a marketable product or service all it takes to launch your own start-up?

 If you're in business college right now (or thinking about enrolling), and dreaming of becoming your own boss one day, this post is for you.

-We combed through expert articles from sources like Entrepreneur, Forbes, and Huffington Post to boil down 5 questions every student should consider before going out on their own.
+We combed through expert articles from sources like Entrepreneur, Forbes, and Huffington Post to boil down five questions every student should consider before going out on their own.

 Do you have what it takes to weather the ups and downs of entrepreneurship?
 What skillset is involved in getting a business off the ground?
 Let's take a look at the fundamentals.